Toam10/plum-project/README.md

 2. (npm install dep...)

-3. (npm start) in the nba-project dire to start the project.
+3. (npm start) in the forntend folder dire to start the project.

 4. (search Field) search the name of the player